About the Crane Center for Early Childhood Research and Policy

 - Engaging policy makers and translating research or data in ways that can equip them to be informed in their decision making.

 - Designing evidence-based materials for educators, caregivers, and practitioners that build children’s literacy skills.

 - Conducting program evaluations, analysis, and other consultations in order to help community organizations and advocates achieve their goals.

 - Providing mentorship, professional development, and collaborative learning opportunities for early childhood scholars as well as Ohio State students and staff.

 Building on the work of the Children’s Learning Research Collaborative which began in 2006, the Crane Center for Early Childhood Research and Policy was named after a generous donation from the Crane family in April 2013.
 Thirty individuals representing three generations of the Crane family came together to fund the center.

 Their generous gift empowers Ohio State to become a driving force in making new discoveries about child development and early education, especially in urban environments.
 Housed within Ohio State’s College of Education and Human Ecology, Crane applies the best scientific thinking in order to build the knowledge base on early childhood research topics.

 The Crane Center is housed within the Schoenbaum Family Center, which opened in August 2007 in Weinland Park.
-To learn more about the building’s history as well as our partnership with the Schoenbaum Center, click here (link to SFC site for more updated description on the history of the building itself).
+To learn more about the building’s history as well as our partnership with the Schoenbaum Center, click here.

 The Crane family is recognized throughout central Ohio as a committed and generous community partner.
 Through financial gifts, scholarships, and volunteer efforts, the Crane family has supported local schools, museums and the arts, health and social service agencies, and more.
 Learn more about the Crane Group’s philanthropic activities.